 Business case: Enpal's upsell model depends on trust.
 A British customer seeing EUR amounts when they expect GBP, or a French customer reading savings data in German, faces an immediate trust barrier before the content has even had a chance to reassure them.
 Language and currency support is trust infrastructure, not a UI addition.

-10 · Learnings
+10 · Reflection

 Explore the full prototype